 In a world of fast-paced science and technology, one could face difficulties in finding a stable and rewarding career.
 The only way to keep up with the times and reach professional and financial success is to become an expert in the field which will remain relevant for decades to come.

-- and more.
+- Network and Multi-Agent Systems;

 ITMO International Admission Office